WELCOME TO THE CFS ELEMENTARY LIBRARY PAGE!

 An Accelerated Reader link to Renaissance Home Connect is where parents can sign in to see their student’s progress on a dashboard.
 Parents have all received their child's log-in information.
 If you are a parent and have misplaced the user name and password, link to the email of our Librarian, Pam Nelson, firstname.lastname@example.org and request the access information.

 CFS LIBRARY ALSO WELCOMES PARENT AND COMMUNITY VOLUNTEERS!

-With an application and background check, you might be a mascot, a mentor, a library clerical assistant, a book shelf elf who reshelves books, and more.
+With an application and background check, you might be a mascot, a mentor, a library clerical assistant, a book shelf elf, and more.
 Meet Mrs. San, a parent earning volunteer hours as a Clifford Day Dog!
 Meet Mrs. Norwood, a grandparent volunteer two afternoons per week who helps our students directly.
 You can read to a little child, coach a child who needs to learn the English language, or support children in finding good books!
 Just contact Mrs. Nelson and apply today.
 It's a great place to earn your volunteer requirements if you have some to earn.

 LIBRARY CONTESTS AND STORY NIGHTS?
 ARE YOU KIDDING?